bit101/ProjectMaker/README.md

-SublimeProjectMaker
+STProjectMaker
 ===================

 A Sublime Text 2 plug-in to allow creating any kind of project from your own custom templates.

 ## Installation

-Clone or download this project into a folder named "SublimeProjectMaker" in your Sublime Text 2 Packages folder.
+Clone or download this project into a folder named "STProjectMaker" in your Sublime Text 2 Packages folder.
 If you're not sure where your Packages folder is, use menu `Preferences/Browse Packages...`

 Optionally, set up a key binding.
 I like to override Control-Shift-N in menu `Preferences/Key Bindings - User`